27674385606

 Minimal (or no) data collection

-Some messaging apps may collect metadata, background information about you and your messages — including your contacts, the frequency and duration of your conversations, device information, IP address, phone number, and more.
+Some messaging apps may collect metadata, background information about you and your messages — including your contacts, the frequency and duration of your conversations, device information, your IP address, your phone number, and more.
 Look for a secure messaging app that doesn’t collect your data as part of its user agreement.

-Setting up a VPN app on your mobile device can prevent the collection of some types of metadata.
-Otherwise, this metadata forms a digital footprint that companies use to target their ads more effectively.
+Setting up a VPN app on your mobile device can help prevent the collection of some types of metadata.
+Otherwise, this metadata forms a digital footprint that companies can use to target their ads more effectively.
 And in the event of a data breach, your collected data may be vulnerable.

 • GroupMe